 The felling axe cuts down trees and stumps.
 These have an extra sharp tapered blade that allows you to make a deep cut to the wood.

-These are usually heavy and contain a long handle to give you a better momentum when swinging the axe.
+These are usually heavy and contain a long handle to give you better momentum when swinging the axe.
 Most felling axes have a head that weighs up to 35 lb and has up to 36 inches long handle.

 2. Splitting Mauls

-For cutting logs and woods, the splitting mauls are the best option.
+For cutting logs and woods, splitting mauls are the best option.
 These have a larger and sturdier wedge-shaped head that gives you a higher impact strike without getting it stuck in the wood.